czheo/leetproof/README.md

 # LeetProof

+This repo is a collection of leetcode solution proofs.
 Many online articles give a basic idea of why leetcode solutions work.
 But sometimes, we need more than just a basic idea.
 Proofs can help us understand better.
 However, detailed formal proofs can be hard to follow and might slow us down.
 So we try to find a middle way.
 We won't give super detailed proofs, but we'll help you understand both the 'why' and the 'how' of each solution in a clearer way hopefully.

 **Please [submit an issue](https://github.com/czheo/leetproof/issues/new) if you want to see proof of a particular problem that is not in this repo yet.**